 A common mistake made when moving to a new office is forgetting to change your address on important documents.
 Contact your property manager, energy providers and other suppliers that will need to send sensitive information to your new property.
 Important documents and personal information may end up in the wrong hands if you forget to change your business address in time.
 Any deliveries that you have coming to your old office will need to be redirected to your new address.
 If you’re staying in the same building but changing rooms, let your receptionist and clients know about your new location.
 You don’t want them showing up to your office when you’re no longer there.

 Moving office isn’t an easy process.
-With a detailed plan and the right team in place, you can execute your office move efficiently and successfully.
+With a detailed plan and the right team in place, you can project manage your office move efficiently and successfully.
 Minimal disruption to productivity is key.
 Organisation and planning ensures your employees and clients don’t feel the impact of the move.
 Your new office is incredibly exciting and rewarding for your business – a fresh start will motivate and inspire your team to generate greater retention.